TerraFusion/basicFusion/README.txt

 automatically know the path of your include file when you compile the HDF libraries.
 Instructions for installing the HDF libraries (and by extension the h4cc/h5cc compilers) can be provided if desired.

-Once you have installed h4cc and h5cc and confirmed that they are visible to your command line interpreter, the only thing you need to do change the value of "INCLUDE2" and "LIB1" in the makefile to point to your HDF5 header files and your HDF4 libraries respectively.
-For some reason, the HDF5 (or HDF4) libraries might want access to JPEG libraries, so if you get errors about JPEG libraries, try updating or installing those.
+Once you have installed h4cc and h5cc and confirmed that they are visible to your command line interpreter, you need to edit your Makefile so that the compiler and linker are appropriately pointed to the correct inlcude and library files (using the -I and -L arguments respectively).
+NOTE that h5cc only points to HDF5 libraries by default, and h4cc only points to HDF4 libraries.

+The HDF5 (or HDF4) libraries might want access to JPEG libraries, so if you get errors about JPEG libraries, try updating or installing those.

 ---BLUE WATERS---

 Steps to compile and run on Blue Waters:
-Directory: /projects/sciteam/jq0/TerraFusion/basicFusion/combinedCode
+Directory: /projects/sciteam/jq0/TerraFusion/basicFusion

                     BATCH SCRIPT
+A script has been provided to make compiling and running the program easy.
+In the basicFusion directory, the script called "jobSubmit" in the bin directory contains all of the necessary commands to run the program.
+All you need to do is to run this script.
+Here are the steps the script takes (you can also do these steps manually):

-Step 1: Compile.
+Step 1: Load modules
-  1. Manually enter the module lines in the file "combinedCode/loadModules" into your temrinal.
-Currently, this file is set up as a batch script but it does not work for some reason.
-So just enter the lines manually.
-Copy/pasting the lines works as well.
-  2. Perform a "make clean" in the combinedCode directory.
-  3. "make" the program.
-Step 2: Run.
-  1. Run the script "./jobSubmit".
-This executes the qsub command to place the batchscript.pbs script into the Blue Waters queue. qsub is a queueing command to request access to a compute node.
-Once the compute node has been granted, batchscript.pbs will be executed to run the program "TERRArepackage".
+  Loads the following modules:
+    a.
+Intel programming environment
+    b. szip library
+    c.
+HDF5 library
+    d.
+HDF4 library
+Step 2: Compile the program (Makefile is located in the root project directory).
+  Step 1 must be completed before step 2.
+The Makefile uses the default BW HDF4 and HDF5 libraries.
+Step 3: Generates the inputFiles.txt file using the generateInput.sh script Step 4: Submits the executable to the BW job queue (qsub)

-  2. Check the status of the job by executing the command "qstat | grep [your BW username]".
+Check the status of the job by executing the command "qstat | grep [your BW username]".
 A flag of "Q" means the job is enqueued.
+A flag of "R" means the job is currently executing.
 A flag of "C" means the job has completed.

                     INTERACTIVE
-Coming soon...

-NOTE:
-  Currently there is no error output from the program when running a batch script.
-I am working on fixing this so that the useful diagnostic information the program provides can be accessible.
+The steps for interactive mode are exactly the same as the batch script except for step 4.
+To run the program in interactive mode, follow these steps:
+Step 1: Load modules
+  Enter into the bin directory and enter exactly: . ./loadModules Step 2: Compile
+  Enter into the root program directory and enter: make Step 3:
+  Generate the inputFiles.txt file using the generateInput.sh script located in bin.
+  Give the script a path to the 5 instruments.
+Step 4:
+  Run the following command:
+  aprun -n 1 /projects/sciteam/jq0/TerraFusion/basicFusion/exe/TERRArepackage out.h5 /projects/sciteam/jq0/TerraFusion/basicFusion/exe/inputFiles.txt &> /projects/sciteam/jq0/TerraFusion/basicFusion/jobOutput/output.txt

+  Explanation of the aprun command argument by argument:
+  -n [number]: number of nodes requested /projects/sciteam...: path to executable program out.h5: argument to the executable program of what the output file will be called /projects/sciteam...: Argument to executable of the inputFiles.txt file &> /projects...: Send all program output to this text file

+The program is now being executed.
+Use qstat to check the status.

 *****************
 ***ADDING CODE***